yola/djstopie/README.md

 )
 ```

-djstopie also excepts an optional `LANGUAGE_PREFIX` variable.
-This will prefix
+djstopie also excepts a `LANGUAGE_PREFIX`.
+This will prefix redirected urls,
-redirected urls, either by calling a function or by prefixing a string.
+either by calling a function or by prefixing a string.